mlward639/Get_Money_Smart/README.md

 ## User Story

 AS A teacher of basic financial management
-I WANT TO have an functional mock-banking application SO THAT I can show students how to navigate an online banking platform in an instructional manner
+I WANT TO have an instructional banking application
+SO THAT I can show students how to navigate an online banking platform in an instructional manner

 ## Acceptance criteria: